-Thick, green foliage forms a dense, pyramidal shape that reaches heights of 25 feet with a spread of 5 feet.
+Thick, green foliage forms a dense, pyramidal or conical shape that reaches heights of 25 feet with a spread of 5 feet.
+Trees in the wild can reach up to 40 to 60 feet tall, but trees in the home landscape will rarely grow taller than 30 feet.
 White cedar grows slowly and so will your rooted cuttings, but if you follow a few simple instructions, you'll soon have healthy offspring from the mother tree.

-Take cuttings from white cedar trees in late fall, winter or early spring, when trees are fully dormant and sap is running very slowly.
+Take cuttings from white cedar trees in late fall, winter or early spring.
+Be sure that the trees are fully dormant and their sap is running very slowly.
 This will cause less injury to the tree and to the cutting itself.
-Plan for early morning for the slowest sap movement of all.
+Avoid taking cuttings in the afternoon; instead, plan for early morning for the slowest sap movement of all.

 Cut three to four 6-inch stems from this year's growth of cedar branches with a sharp knife.
 Test branches with your fingers.
 They should be flexible and light brown, with plenty of foliage.
 Last year's wood will be darker and stiff.
 Cut at a 45-degree angle to leave a large surface for absorbing rooting hormone and moisture.
 Do not cut straight across the stem.

 Pinch off foliage from the bottom half of each cutting.
 Wrap the cuttings in wet paper towels and place them in a bowl of ice to keep them cold and moist until you can root them.
 Don't let them stay there for more than an hour or two.

 Dip the bottom 1/3 of the white cedar cuttings in rooting hormone, covering the surface completely.